ntang/mongo-ruby-driver-wiki/Aggregation-Framework-Examples.md

 # Quiz

-1. What is the result of running this command:
+1. What is the result of running this empty aggregate:

 ```ruby
 coll.aggregate([])